Personal tools

 Oeiras, 17.10.2017

-A recent paper by Lígia Martins Lab has been chosen by the American Chemical Society publications as one of the 20 promising works published in their journals.
+The American Chemical Society publications have chosen a recent paper by Lígia Martins Lab as one of the 20 promising works published in their journals.
 “ACS Select” collection highlights recent publications from the Journal of the American Chemical Society, ACS Catalysis, and Inorganic Chemistry that showcase the latest groundbreaking research in this field.
-According to ACS, the 20 selected articles “illustrate the great promise of biomolecular catalysts and the diverse range of applications and technologies in this flourishing area of chemistry”.
+According to ACS, the 20 selected articles “illustrate the great promise of biomolecular catalysts and the diverse range of applications and technologies in this flourishing area of chemistry.”

 Lígia Martins's Lab's work on improving the properties of a bacterial enzyme for lignin degradation and valorization was one of the selected papers.
 As stated by ACS Select: